DarkGhostHunter/Laralerts/README.md

 ];
 ```

 > For your ease of mind, the Alerts serialize and unserialize as `array`, so you don't have to worry about storage concerns.
-In prior versions, the whole Alert Bag was included, which added a lot of overhead.

-### Type
+### Default Type

 The default type of the Alerts in the Application.
 You can use any of the [included type names](#alert-type), like `success` or `info`.
-You can override the type anytime when you create an Alert manually.
+You can override the default type anytime when you create an Alert manually.

 ```php
 <?php